csharp75/IMS-Base/README.md

   border-top: 1px solid #dfe2ec !important;
 }
 ```
-Note the use of an `!important` statement which is non-destructive in this context and ensures this rule takes priority over all others
+Note the use of an `!important` statement which is non-destructive in this context and ensures this rule takes priority over all others.

 #### HTML